 iOS 8: Tap on iCloud > Storage & Manage > Manage Storage > Turn off Camera Roll.

 To keep your photos, videos, music, and more safety, backup your iPhone, iPad, and iPod are pretty important.
 You can use iCloud/iTunes to make a backup of your iPhone.
-Before getting started: Connect your iPhone with workable Wi-Fi network, and then:
+Before getting started: Connect your iPhone with a workable Wi-Fi network, and then:

 iCloud: Go to Setting on iPhone (iPad, iPod) > Tap on iCloud > Scroll down and tap Backup > Toggle iCloud Backup on > Tap on iCloud Backup now.